kgitthoene/wordpress-plugin-icalyearbox/readme.txt

 ## Installation

-1. Extract the zipped file and upload the folder `yetanotherwpicalcalendar` to to `/wp-content/plugins/` directory.
+1. Extract the zipped file and upload the folder `yetanothericalcalendar` to to `/wp-content/plugins/` directory.
 1. Activate the plugin through the `Plugins` menu in WordPress.

 ## Frequently Asked Questions